Meleri Mullan: Adelaide United

 After playing at the FFSA NTC, Mullan joined W-League club Adelaide United in October 2018.
 She played her first game with Adelaide United in a 0–0 draw against Melbourne Victory coming on as a substitute for Emily Condon.

 Adelaide University

 In March 2019, Mullan left the W-League and joined Adelaide University.

 Salisbury Inter

 In March 2020, Mullan joined Salisbury Inter.

 Return to Adelaide United

 In December 2020, Mullan returned to Adelaide United after scoring 3 goals in 17 appearances for Salisbury Inter in the 2020 Women's NPL.
+She made 11 appearances for the club, and after spending the off-season with Bankstown City Lions and Salisbury Inter, she re-signed with the club for the 2021–22 A-League Women season.
+At the end of the season, Mullan was not retained ahead of the 2022–23 A-League Women season.

+In January 2024, following five months not playing due to recovery from a meniscus tear, Mullan re-joined Adelaide United until the end of the 2023–24 A-League Women season.
+Following Mullan’s 2024 season with West Adelaide, scoring 14 goals in 8 games.
+Mullan rejoined Adelaide United on a professional contract for season 2024/2025.

+In May 2025, the club announced that Mullan is leaving following the conclusion of her contract.